49ers cheerleader takes knee during national anthem

 The protests have become a sticking point for the NFL, which drew the ire of President Donald Trump last year.
 Trump has called for owners to fire players who kneel during the anthem, claiming it is disrespectful to the flag and to veterans.

-Vice President Mike Pence left a 49ers-Colts game last season after several 49ers players kneeled.
-According to Department of Homeland Security obtained by the Huffington Post, Pence's departure was pre-planned and cost taxpayers $325,000 for travel and security.
+Vice President Mike Pence left a 49ers-Colts game last season, indicating he did so after several 49ers players kneeled.
+The Huffington Post, citing documents from the Department of Homeland Security, found that Pence's departure was pre-planned and cost taxpayers $325,000 for travel and security.

 The protests have been cited as one reason why NFL ratings fell in 2016 and 2017, although there are indications those numbers are rebounding this season.